Birdwatching at Bolivar Flats Shorebird Sanctuary

 What Types of Birds Are Found at the Sanctuary?

-This shorebird sanctuary provides refuge to dozens of bird species and is one of the best places for birdwatching on the Gulf Coast.
+This shorebird sanctuary provides refuge to dozens of bird species and is one of the best places for birdwatching and wildlife photography on the Gulf Coast.
 Therefore, people from around the world visit the sanctuary to observe some of the most fascinating birds found in Texas.
 Depending on the time of year, common visitors to the area include the American avocet, barn swallow, eastern kingbird, loggerhead shrike, reddish egret, and willet.

 One of the most interesting birds found at the sanctuary is the American avocet.
 American avocets display gray plumage around the head in winter or rusty plumage during breeding season.
 They have grayish legs and long upturned bills, which allow them to easily sift through the water, looking for prey.
 These exotic birds seem like they don’t belong on the Gulf Coast, but flocks of them wade in the tidal flats near the shore.

 Another species of bird found at the sanctuary is the barn swallow.
 The barn swallow is the most widespread swallow in the world and is found throughout the United States.
 They are easily identifiable by their dark blue back and cinnamon colored throat.
 These birds often perch on the barbed wire along Rettilon Road or near the sand dunes on the beach.